A translucent quartz or quartzite with sparkling reflections. It occurs in a range of colors.

 "Goldstone" and "Aventurescent Glass"

-The name "aventurine" originated in the 1600s when Italian glass makers accidentally blended tiny flakes of copper into a batch of molten glass.
-The result was a sparkly glass that they named "avventura" or, in English, "by chance".
+The name "aventurine" originated in the 1600s when Italian glass makers accidentally blended tiny particles of copper into a batch of molten glass.
+The result was a sparkly glass that they named "avventura" or, in English, "by chance."
 It was beautiful.
-Soon they were using it to make a variety of products and the name "aventurine" began to spread.
+Soon they were using this new glass to make a variety of products, and the name "aventurine" began to spread.

 Similar glasses are still made today.
-They are known as "aventurine glass".
-The most popular of these glasses is a simulant of aventurine known as "goldstone".
-Goldstone is easy to recognize because the the metal flakes within the glass are such strong reflectors of light.
+They are known as "aventurine glass."
+The most popular of these glasses is a simulant of aventurine known as "goldstone."
+Goldstone is easy to recognize because the metal particles within the glass are such strong reflectors of light.
 The typical product is a clear glass with copper flakes, but sometimes blue or green "goldstone" is made by using colored glass instead of clear.
 Goldstone is a popular material for producing cabochons and other jewelry items.